satish-pati/GPU_SIMULATOR/README.md

   - Modified `Simulator::run()` to ensure SYNC behavior in multi-core simulation.
   - Modified `Core::isBranchTaken()` to support CID-based branching for test cases.
   - Implemented `Simulator::pipelinesEmpty()` to ensure all pipelines are ready for SYNC.
 - **Niharika:**
-  - Modified `Simulator::hazardDetected()` to handle stalls with SYNC and cache latency.
-  - Implemented `Memory::updateFinalMemory()` to finalize memory state for test cases.
-  - Implemented `Memory::missRate()` to calculate accurate cache miss rates for test cases.
-  - Implemented `Memory::getL1DLatency()` to verify latency in test cases.
+  - checked complete implemenatation of SYNC for any errors and fixes.
   - Implemented test case `testcase3cache.s` to verify cache and SYNC behavior with larger array access.
 ---